mimran1980/rusteron_gsr/rusteron-archive/README.md

 ## Safety Considerations

 Since **rusteron-archive** relies on Aeron C bindings, it uses `unsafe` Rust code.
-Users must ensure that resources are managed properly to avoid crashes or undefined behavior.
+Users must ensure that resources are managed properly to avoid crashes or undefined behaviour.

 ## Contributing